đēVideo Player Update

 Synchronizes a Video Player with Timeflow

-Apply this behavior to any to synchronize it with Timeflow.
+Apply this behavior to any Video Player to synchronize it with Timeflow.
 This starts and stops the video along with Timeflow playback and includes additional timing options.

 Right-click an object in the Timeflow view and select: Add Tool > Video Player Update